nareshmaharaj-consultant/aerospike-xdr-proxy-k8s/README.md

 (none)
 ```

-However, one should be aware that when data is actively flowing between source and destination clusters, there is no reset on the source connections, so the newly scaled xdr-proxies will not be utilised.
+When data is actively flowing between source and destination clusters, the existing cached list of xdr-proxy connections from the source cluster is not refreshed, so the newly scaled xdr-proxies we have just scheduled will not be utilized immediately.

-We can go ahead and prove this out.
-Lets try adding some data using the Aerospike's benchmark tool which will ingest data into the source cluster.
-At the same time we will scale the xdr-proxies on the destination side and see the result.
-Before we start however, it might be prudent to first scale down the xdr-proxy servers to 1 so there is no possibility of misconstrued results.
+To demonstrate, let's add data to the source cluster using Aerospike's benchmark tool.
+At the same time, we will scale the xdr-proxies on the destination side and observe the results.
+Before we start, we reduce the xdr-proxy server count to 1 to make the observations clear.

-I am going to use my own local machine which has the benchmark tool already installed to send data to the source ec2  instances.
-In order to do this we need to get the external IP address of the service.
+I use my own local machine which has the benchmark tool already installed to send data to the source EC2 instances.
+In order to do this, we need to get the external IP address of the service.

 ```bash
 kubectl get AerospikeCluster aerocluster-source-xdr -n aerospike  -o yaml